 When a Landlord Won't Make Repairs

-New York has a law called the “Warranty of Habitability” which applies to every residential lease.
+New York State has a law called the “Warranty of Habitability,” which applies to every residential lease.
 See Real Property Law (RPL) § 235-b.
-“Warranty” in this context means “promise,” and “habitable” means that the rental unit is a safe and decent place to live in.
-Under this law, residential tenants (as opposed to a business) are entitled to housing that is fit for human habitation, and without conditions that are dangerous or detrimental to their life, health, or safety.
+“Warranty” in this context means “promise,” and “habitable” means that the rental unit is a safe and decent place to live.
+Under this law, residential tenants (as opposed to commercial tenants/businesses) are entitled to housing that is fit for human habitation and free from conditions that are dangerous or detrimental to their life, health, or safety.

-If something important in the apartment breaks, or if a condition arises that is unsafe or unhealthy, the landlord is generally required to make the necessary repairs in order to restore the rental unit to a habitable condition.
+If something important in the apartment breaks or an unsafe or unhealthy condition arises, the landlord is generally required to make the necessary repairs to restore the rental unit to habitable condition.

-The Warranty of Habitability not only covers conditions within a rental, but also applies to common areas.
-If there are dangerous or hazardous conditions in a hallway, for instance, the landlord has a duty to fix those conditions.
+The Warranty of Habitability covers conditions within a rental and common areas.
+For instance, if dangerous conditions exist in a hallway, the landlord has a duty to fix them.

-Note, however, that landlords are not required to fix or repair any conditions that are directly caused by tenants themselves.
-So, if you damage something in your apartment, your landlord likely won’t be required to fix it.
+Landlords are not obligated to fix or repair any damage directly caused by the tenants themselves.
+Therefore, if you damage something in your apartment, your landlord will likely not be required to fix it.

 What are some common problems that might constitute a breach of the Warranty?

-Conditions that violate the Warranty of Habitability are variable and are decided by a Court.
-The warranty has been interpreted to protect tenants from insects and vermin, water leaks, and lack of heat or hot water, among other things.
-Perhaps the most serious condition of those listed above is the lack of heat and hot water, particularly during the winter months.
-Moreover, the Property Maintenance Code also requires that every rental unit has adequate cooking and food preparation spaces such as a working refrigerator, stove, etc. So, for instance, if your refrigerator or stove is either broken or doesn’t work properly, then your landlord is required to make repairs and restore those appliances to working order.
-The same goes for certain bathroom appliances such as toilets, showers, and sinks.
-In other words, if your apartment has appliances that are essential for living, and if those appliances break through no fault of your own, then it is the landlord’s responsibility to fix them.
+Conditions that breach the Warranty of Habitability can vary and are determined by a court.
+The warranty has been interpreted to protect tenants from issues like insects and vermin, water leaks, and insufficient heat and/or hot water.
+The lack of heat and hot water is the most severe among these examples, particularly in winter.
+The Property Maintenance Code also mandates that every rental unit include suitable cooking and food preparation facilities, such as a functioning refrigerator, stove, etc. For instance, if your refrigerator or stove is broken or not functioning properly, your landlord is required to make repairs and restore those appliances to working order.
+The same applies to certain bathroom fixtures, such as toilets, showers, and sinks.
+If your apartment has essential appliances for living, and those appliances break through no fault of your own, it is the landlord’s responsibility to fix them.

-Finally, as mentioned above, the Warranty of Habitability also covers common areas such as hallways and laundry facilities.
-So, if the washers and dryers in your building no longer function, or if a light goes out in a hallway, then the landlord is likely required to repair and restore those appliances to working order.
-Additionally, landlords are required to keep common areas relatively clean.
-Thus, if there is excessive trash or other hazardous material in common areas, the landlord is likely responsible for clearing it out.
+As mentioned above, the Warranty of Habitability also covers common areas such as hallways and laundry facilities.
+Therefore, if the washers and dryers in your building are no longer functioning, or if a light goes out in a hallway, the landlord is likely required to repair and restore these appliances to working order.
+Additionally, landlords must maintain reasonably clean conditions in common areas.
+The landlord is likely responsible for removing excessive trash or other hazardous materials in common areas.

-What are some problems that might not constitute a breach?
+What problems might not constitute a breach of the Warranty of Habitability?

-If you need repairs at your rental, the first step is to contact your landlord.
-If it won’t be addressed right away, you can ask your landlord in writing, and keep a copy.
+If you need repairs in your rental, the first step is to contact your landlord.
+If the issue is not addressed promptly, you can make your request to the landlord in writing and keep a copy.

-For major problems in an apartment, tenants sometimes withhold rent or pay for the repairs and deduct from the rent.
-This is very risky and often leads to an eviction filing.
-You should only take this step if you have already given the landlord an opportunity to make the repairs, and have documentation of the request.
+When a rental unit has significant problems, tenants sometimes withhold rent or pay for the repairs and deduct the cost from their rent.
+This approach is very risky and often results in the landlord filing a nonpayment eviction against the tenant.
+A tenant should only take this action if they have already given the landlord many opportunities to make the repairs and have documentation of their requests.

-If you choose to withhold, it is essential that you:
+If you, or any tenant, chooses to withhold rent, it is essential that you:

-(1.)
-Inform your landlord in writing of the repairs that need to be done and that you will be withholding the rent if said repairs are not made within a reasonable time.
+1. Inform the landlord in writing of the repairs needed and notify them that you will withhold rent if the repairs are not made within a reasonable time.

-(2.)
-Document for your own purposes the needed repairs or concerns (e.g.: take pictures or videos of the problem, save receipts from pest control, record dates and times when you lost utilities).
+2. Document the necessary repairs or conditions for your records (e.g., take pictures or videos of the problem, save receipts from pest control, record dates and times when you lost utilities).

-(3.)
-Give your landlord a reasonable amount of time to correct the problem after you emailed or mailed him the writing.
-There is no hard-and-fast rule regarding what constitutes a reasonable amount of time; 30 days is typically considered reasonable.
+3. After you submit the written request, allow your landlord a reasonable amount of time to address the issue.
+There is no strict rule regarding what constitutes a reasonable time frame, but 30 days is generally considered reasonable.

-(4.)
-Actually withhold the rent.
-Actually withholding the rent means you save the money you would have spent on that month’s rent in its entirety so that you are prepared to pay some or all of it.
+4. Withhold the rent.
+Withholding the rent means you save the money you would have paid for that month’s rent, in its entirety, so you are prepared to pay some or all of it.
+If you are concerned that you may spend the money, open a secure savings account and deposit each month’s rent payment into that account so that it is not available for immediate use or withdrawal.

-Be aware too that withholding rent only provides an incentive to the property manager or landlord to make repairs; it does not compel them to make the repairs.
+Be aware that withholding rent only incentivizes the property manager or landlord to make repairs; it does not force them to do so.

 How is repairing and deducting different from withholding rent?

-You should follow similar steps before repairing and deducting to correct a breach of the warranty of habitability as those outlined above.
-Namely, you should:
+A tenant should follow similar steps before repairing and deducting to correct a breach of the Warranty of Habitability.
+If you choose to repair and deduct, you should:

-(1.)
-Inform the landlord in writing of the needed repairs and your intention to repair and deduct if those repairs are not made.
+1. Inform your landlord in writing of the repairs needed and advise them of your intention to repair and deduct if the appropriate repairs are not made.

-(3.)
-Document what work has been done and provide receipts for equipment or services necessary for making the repairs.
+3. Document what work has been done and provide receipts for equipment or services necessary for the repairs.
 These receipts will be the basis on which you reduce your rent.

 Repairing and deducting can be risky for several reasons:

-First, you are substituting your judgment for a court’s judgment regarding what constitutes a necessary repair or a reasonable cost.
-That is, a court could say that the condition of the property never breached the warranty of habitability and / or the amount of rent deducted is too much given the work done.
-In this scenario, you would have to pay for both the changes made as well as the non-deducted rent (and potentially the cost of restoring the property).
+First, you are substituting your judgment for that of a court regarding what constitutes a necessary repair or a reasonable cost.
+A court could determine that the condition of the property never breached the Warranty of Habitability, and/or that the amount of rent deducted is excessive given the work completed.
+In this scenario, you could be responsible for changes to the property and rent that you deducted.

-Second, you would be paying to improve a property you do not own.
-A landlord could still potentially evict a tenant who has spent a large amount of money improving their property.
-And the costs of repairing a particular problem may be greater than expected.
+Second, you would contribute to improving a property you do not own.
+A landlord could still evict a tenant who has invested significantly in enhancing their property.
+Moreover, the expenses associated with fixing a specific issue may exceed initial estimates.

-If you pay rent after holding rent or repairing and deducting, you should write on your payment the charges you are paying.
-An example: You held $200 from your March rent of $1000 to pay for a plumbing repair and now want to pay the April, 2024 rent in full.
-You should write on the payment: “April, 2024 rent, paid in full, accord and satisfaction of all disputed charges.”
+If you pay rent after withholding or making repairs and deducting costs, you should note the charges you cover with your payment.
+For example, you withhold $200 from your monthly rent of $1,000 to cover a plumbing repair.
+You return to paying the full rental amount the following month.
+You may want to pay with a personal check or money order and fill out the memo to say, "[June 2025] rent, paid in full, in accord and satisfaction of all disputed charges”.
 You should also provide the landlord with a copy of the $200 repair bill.
-Keep a copy of this payment.
-If the landlord accepts this payment, it presents a defense in court if the landlord claims you still owe for March rent.
+Keep a copy of the repair bill and evidence of this payment.
+If the landlord accepts this payment, it may serve as a defense in court if the landlord claims you still owe rent for the month you deducted the repair costs.

-Many tenants will enter into an agreement where they promise to repair part of the property they are renting in return for a reduction in the rent.
-These arrangements have a number of problems.
-They are often not in writing or fail to say how the work will be done or how the rent will be reduced These agreements are not advisable.
-Landlords are responsible for making repairs (except for damage caused by tenants) and must offer properties that are safe and fit to live in.
+Many tenants enter into agreements where they commit to repairing parts of the property they are renting in exchange for a reduction in rent.
+These arrangements present several issues.
+They are often not well-documented or fail to specify how the work will be completed and how the rent will be adjusted.
+Such agreements are not advisable.
+Landlords are responsible for repairs (except for damage caused by tenants) and must provide safe and suitable living conditions.

 What happens if I withhold rent or repair and deduct?

 You may find that your landlord makes repairs or accepts the reduced rent you offered.
 However, landlords often try to evict tenants who withhold their rent.
-In that case, a judge or jury will decide how much to reduce your rent, if at all, due to your claim that the landlord violated the Warranty of Habitability, if you tell the court about the claim at the beginning of the case.
+In that case, a judge or jury will decide how much to reduce your rent based on your claim that the landlord violated the Warranty of Habitability, provided you inform the court about this claim at the beginning of the case.
+In many cases, however, judges have declined to award any rent reduction to the tenant.

-You should be prepared to prove the problems in the home, that you asked for repairs, and that you withheld the rent money or used it for repairs.
-(You can seek a rent reduction even if you don’t have the money set aside, but you case will be stronger if you have the money in a separate account).
+You should be prepared to provide evidence showing the problems in the home, your request(s) for repairs, and that you withheld the rent money or used it for repairs.
+You can seek a rent reduction even if you don’t have the money set aside, but your case will be stronger if you have the total amount of rent owed saved in a separate bank account.

-You should be prepared to pay the rent (or some portion of it) at, or right after court, if the judge or jury rules against you.
-In a nonpayment case, you have the right to stay in the home if you pay the amount of rent the court decides that you owe.
-If you cannot pay that amount, you may be evicted.
-If you do pay the rent due, you must let the court and sheriff know that the rent has been paid, and ask that the eviction be canceled.
+You should be prepared to pay the overdue rent (or part of it) at court or immediately after your court appearance if the judge or jury rules against you.
+In a nonpayment case, you have the right to remain at the rental property if you pay the rent that the court deems you owe.
+You may be evicted if you cannot pay the entire rental arrears.
+If you pay the rent owed, you must inform the court and the sheriff’s department that the rent has been paid and request that the eviction/Warrant of Eviction be withdrawn.

 How has the law recently changed?

-New York changed its laws beginning in January, 2024, regarding how a tenant can address a breach of the Warranty of Habitability.
-Tenants can sue a landlord who breaches the warranty of habitability, and many more courts can order the landlord to make repairs.
+In January 2024, New York State changed its laws regarding how tenants can address breaches of the Warranty of Habitability.
+Tenants can sue landlords who breach the Warranty of Habitability, and more courts can order landlords to make repairs.

 The process of suing your landlord can be complex.
 You should seek legal assistance to maximize your chances of success.
 In brief, it requires filing a Petition and a Notice of Petition in a city, district, justice, or county court with jurisdiction over your rental property.
-The Petition is the document which allows you to describe the ways in which the warranty of habitability has been violated and how you want the court to correct those problems.
-The Notice of Petition contains information such as where and when the case will be decided.
-Then you need to serve the respondent in the petition, typically the landlord with the papers.
+The Petition is the document that allows you to describe how the Warranty of Habitability has been violated and what you want the court to do to correct those problems.
+The Notice of Petition contains information such as where and when the case will be heard.
+You then must serve the respondent listed in the Petition, typically the landlord, with the papers.
 The respondent will have the opportunity to answer the allegations you make against them in the Petition.

-The remedies a tenant can ask for under the new law include: an order for the landlord to repair the problems; a monetary judgment; and / or an order reducing future rent until the violations have been cured.
+Under the new law, a tenant can seek remedies such as an order for the landlord to repair the problems, a monetary judgment, and/or an order reducing future rent until the violations have been cured.

 Can my landlord enter my apartment to make repairs?

 If the landlord is seeking to make repairs and provides reasonable notice, you should generally cooperate.
-In Warranty cases, landlords often claim that the tenant wouldn’t let them in.
-You want to be able to show the court that you did everything possible to allow the landlord to make repairs.
+In Warranty of Habitability cases, landlords often claim that the tenant wouldn’t let them into the rental unit to fix the issues.
+You want to show the court that you did everything possible to allow the landlord to make repairs.

-Subsidized housing means the state or federal government helps pay some of the costs of your housing.
-If you withhold rent and you live in subsidized housing, you may lose your assistance.
-In subsidized housing, there is an agency which is supposed to make sure the housing meets federal standards.
-This may be your local housing authority or a state or federal agency.
-To protect your valuable housing, you should speak with them or an attorney before taking any action on your own.
+Subsidized housing is when the state or federal government assists with some of your housing costs.
+If you withhold rent while living in subsidized housing, you risk losing your assistance.
+An agency oversees the condition of the housing to ensure it meets federal standards.
+This agency may be your local housing authority or a state or federal entity.
+To protect your valuable housing, it is advisable to consult them or an attorney before taking any independent action, such as withholding rent.

-Should I call code enforcement if I believe the warranty has been violated?
+Should I call code enforcement if I believe the Warranty of Habitability has been violated?

-If you believe that there is a code violation that breaches the Warranty of Habitability, you have the right to call your local code enforcement agency and report the issue.
-However, we find that Code Enforcement Agencies often condemn properties when they receive complaints, which means that the tenants have to leave.
-Tenants are supposed to be afforded a hearing in this case, and condemning property should only happen in very severe cases.
-However Code Enforcement officers often condemn homes without a hearing.
+If you believe a code violation breaches the Warranty of Habitability, you have the right to call your local code enforcement agency and report the issue.
+However, it is our experience that Code Enforcement Agencies often condemn properties upon receiving complaints, meaning the tenants must leave immediately.
+Tenants are supposed to be afforded a hearing in this case, and property condemnation should only happen in very severe situations.
+However, Code Enforcement officers frequently condemn homes without a hearing, rendering tenants homeless.

-My landlord is trying to evict me after I complained about the condition of the property.
+My landlord tried to evict me after I complained about the property's condition.
 Could this be retaliation?

-A landlord cannot evict a tenant for a good faith complaint that the landlord violated the lease, the Warranty of Habitability or a state law regulating housing.
+A landlord cannot evict a tenant for a “good faith” (sincere) complaint that the landlord violated the lease, the Warranty of Habitability, or a state law regulating housing.

-The problem with the retaliation statute is that it can be difficult to prove.
-It is important for you to: (1.) attempt to document by letter, email, or text message any complaints you make to the landlord or another party regarding the condition of the property and (2.) otherwise adhere to the terms of your lease, i.e. do not give your landlord a good excuse for why he can evict you.
+The retaliation statute can be challenging to prove.
+It is important to document all complaints made to the landlord or another party concerning the property's condition and adhere to the terms of your lease.
+Avoid giving your landlord a legitimate reason to terminate your tenancy.

-If your landlord tries to terminate your lease and evict you in the year after you seek repairs, withhold rent, call code or bring a court case for repairs, make sure to tell the court about it and provide proof.
+If your landlord attempts to terminate your lease and evict you in the year following your request for repairs, withholding of rent, contacting code enforcement, or bringing a court case for repairs, inform the court about it and provide proof.
 You should mention Real Property Law 223-B if you want the court to dismiss a case for this reason.
 Please note that retaliation is not a defense when your landlord is suing to evict you for unpaid rent.

 (c) Legal Assistance of Western New York, Inc. ®